FEATURE-Floored by COVID-19, Cirque du Soleil eyes return to the high-wire | Health

 "We think that it will take a year to 18 months before we're back to normality which means having a vaccine or a cure that makes people feel safe in a theater.
 And then from there we think that within a couple of years we'll be able to bring back the company where it was."
 The Cirque is seeing some green shoots of recovery with the reopening of the Chinese production last month, and another show opening in early July in Mexico.

-In Hangzhou, China, He Guowei said he thinks attendance is higher than before the pandemic, except the audience now wears masks.
-Cirque du Soleil did not immediately respond to questions about ticket sales.
+In Hangzhou, China, He Guowei said he thinks the audience, which now wears masks, is more enthusiastic than before the pandemic.
 "When we stepped on the stage again, we felt almost the same (as) when we made our debut in last August," he said.
 "The effort we made during this time was not in vain."

 ALSO READ